Thursday, 13.02.2025

 February 13, 1:15-2:45 PM | UN Headquarters

 As the SDG financing gap is widening, trust in multilateralism is eroding, and inequality has created a development crisis with billions of people left behind.
 At the same time, 1% of the global population controls over 95% of global wealth.
 This extreme inequality threatens social cohesion and democracy, making reforms to the international financial architecture a critical priority.
-Wealth concentration impacts many of the current UN negotiations.
-FFD4, COP, and WSSD all offer a chance to address economic inequality as both a technical and moral challenge.
+Wealth concentration directly impacts many of the challenges that will be addressed at the UN this year, in particular at FfD4, WSSD, COP30 and the negotiations on the UN Tax Convention.
+All of these frameworks provide an opportunity for a more systematic approach to tackling inequality.